New York Dolls (album): Music and lyrics

 Although the Dolls exhibit tongue-in-cheek qualities, Todd Wicks observes a streetwise realism in the album's songs.
 In Christgau's opinion, Johansen's colloquial and morally superior lyrics are imbued with humor and a sense of human limits in songs whose fundamental theme is authenticity.
 This theme is explored in stories about lost youths, as on "Subway Train", or in a study of a specific subject, such as the "schizy imagemonger" on "Personality Crisis".
 He argues that beneath the band's decadent and campy surface are lyrics about "the modern world ... one nuclear bomb could blow it all away.
 Pills and personality crises weren't evils – easy, necessary, or whatever.
 They were strategies and tropisms and positive pleasures".
 According to journalist Steve Taylor, "Vietnamese Baby" deals with the impact of the Vietnam War at the time on everyday activities for people, whose fun is undermined by thoughts of collective guilt.

 On songs such as "Subway Train" and "Trash", Johansen uses ambiguity as a lyrical mode.
 In Kogan's opinion, Johansen sings in an occasionally unintelligible manner and writes in a perplexing, fictional style that is lazy yet ingenious, as it provides his lyrics an abundance of "emotional meaning" and interpretation: "David never provides an objective framework, he's always jumping from voice to voice, so you're hearing a character addressing another character, or the narrator addressing the character, or the character or the narrator addressing us, all jammed up together so you're hearing bits of conversation and bits of subjective description in no kind of chronological order.
 But as someone says in 'Vietnamese Baby': 'Everything connects.'"
 On "Trash", Johansen undercuts his vaguely pansexual beliefs with the possibility of going to "fairyland" if he takes a "lover's leap" with the song's subject.

 Marketing and sales

-New York Dolls was released on July 27, 1973, in the United States and on October 19 in the United Kingdom.
+New York Dolls was released on July 27, 1973, in the United States and on October 19, 1973 in the United Kingdom.
 Its controversial cover featured the band dressed in exaggerated drag, including high wigs, messy make-up, high heels, and garters.
 The photo was used for shock value, and on the back of the album, the band is photographed in their usual stage wear.
+This resulted in the album's release being delayed in Spain due to censorship from the heavily conservative Francoist government, where an alternative cover of the album simply featuring the band’s logo and a cropped rear cover to conceal the band’s high-heeled shoes was released.
 To announce the album's release, Mercury published an advertisement slogan that read "Introducing The New York Dolls: A Band You're Gonna Like, Whether You Like It Or Not", while other ads called them "The Band You Love to Hate".
 Two double A-sided, 7-inch singles were released – "Trash" / "Personality Crisis" in July and "Jet Boy" / "Vietnamese Baby" in November 1973 – neither of which charted.